Zog I

-Born to a beylik family in Ottoman Albania, Zog was active in Albanian politics from a young age and fought on the side of Austria-Hungary during the First World War.
+Born to an aristocratic beylik family in Ottoman Albania, Zogolli was active in Albanian politics from a young age and fought on the side of Austria-Hungary during the First World War.
+In 1922, he adopted the name Ahmed Zogu.
 He held various ministerial posts in the Albanian government before being driven into exile in June 1924, but returned later in the year with Yugoslav and White Russian military support and was subsequently elected prime minister.
-Zog was elected president in January 1925 and vested with dictatorial powers, with which he enacted major domestic reforms, suppressed civil liberties, and struck an alliance with Benito Mussolini's Italy.
+Zogu was elected president in January 1925 and vested with dictatorial powers, with which he enacted major domestic reforms, suppressed civil liberties, and struck an alliance with Benito Mussolini's Fascist Italy.
 In September 1928, Albania was proclaimed a monarchy and he acceded to the throne as Zog I, King of the Albanians.
-He married Geraldine Apponyi de Nagy-Appony in 1938; their only child Leka was born a year later.
+He married Geraldine Apponyi de Nagy-Appony in 1938, and their only child, Leka, was born a year later.

 Albania fell further under Italian influence during Zog's reign, and by the end of the 1930s the country had become almost fully dependent on Italy despite Zog's resistance.
 In April 1939, Italy invaded Albania and the country was rapidly overrun.
 Mussolini declared Albania an Italian protectorate under King Victor Emmanuel III, forcing Zog into exile.
-He lived in England during the Second World War but was barred from returning to Albania by Enver Hoxha's communist regime.
+He lived in England during the Second World War but was barred from returning to Albania by the anti-monarchist government led by Enver Hoxha.
 Zog spent the rest of his life in France and died in April 1961 at the age of 65.
 His remains were buried at the Thiais Cemetery near Paris, before being transferred to the royal mausoleum in Tirana in 2012.